hellorahulsingh/node-sso/README.md

 # A simple implementation of single sign-on (SSO) central authorization unit and client in 500 lines of Node.js

 ### Important
-To Run these examples you need to add the below entry inside your `/etc/hosts` file in linux
+To Run these examples you need to add the below entry inside your `/etc/hosts` file in mac

 ```
-127.0.0.1   sso.ankuranand.com
+127.0.0.1   sso.rahulsingh.com
-127.0.0.1   consumer.ankuranand.in
+127.0.0.1   consumer.rahulsingh.in
 ```

 ## Introduction